ThomasTJdev/nim_websitecreator/README.md

 - Colored output on the Terminal.
 - Plugin skeleton creator to create new plugins.
 - Multiple users with different ranks.
-- NGINX Config and Dockerfile provided for DevOps.
+- NGINX Config, Vagrantfile and Dockerfile provided for DevOps.

 ## Requirements